matthewjh/jasmine-promises/README.md

 npm install jasmine-promises --save-dev`
 ````

-Then ensure that the `jasmine-promises` module's `index.js` script is loaded before your tests are loaded.
+Then ensure that `jasmine-promises` is loaded before your tests are loaded.
 This can be done by either...

 manually requiring the module at the top of your test file(s) e.g. if using browserify: